Salary Calculator South Africa

 Employees in South Africa are entitled to at least 21 consecutive days (15 working days) of annual leave per year.
 Plus, they receive 1 day of sick leave for every 26 days worked, with a minimum of 30 days paid sick leave over a 3-year cycle.
 Family responsibility leave allows employees to take up to 3 days per year for family emergencies.

 Another important benefit is parental leave.
-Maternity leave can extend up to 4 months, with benefits available from the Unemployment Insurance Fund (UIF) if the employee has contributed for at least 13 weeks.
+Maternity leave can extend up to four months, with benefits available from the Unemployment Insurance Fund (UIF) if the employee has contributed for at least 13 weeks.
 Paternity leave, though not as extensive, is also recognised.
 The UIF itself is a crucial benefit, requiring both employers and employees to contribute 1% each.
 This fund provides financial support during periods of unemployment.

 Employers are also mandated to provide workers compensation for any work-related injuries or illnesses.
 Furthermore, employers must contribute to retirement funding, such as pension or provident funds, to support employees' long-term financial security.